 ‘We can only honour life through an awareness of death.’

 Social reformer, peace activist, policy advisor; Kay Carmichael was an influential figure in Scottish politics.
 Here is a collection of her autobiographical writings, her poems, speeches and articles – some from her column in New Society magazine in the 1980s.
 They reflect a courageous and unique view on a life that keenly observed the downtrodden and effected many of the social reforms we now take for granted.
 Her dying was a controversial as her life and her reflections on death are things we need to say and need to hear for ourselves and for our young.

-Kay Carmichael was born in 1925 and died in 2009.
+About the author Kay Carmichael was born in 1925 and died in 2009.
 After an impoverished upbringing in Glasgow’s East End, she became a social worker, university teacher, wife of an MP, a member of the Scottish Office Advisory Committee for setting up Children’s Panels, a peace activist (for which she was imprisoned), and an advisor for Harold Wilson’s Policy Unit at No. 10 Downing Street.
 The collection is edited by her husband David Donnison.

 “Regular readers will know of our liking for small publishers, and they don’t come much smaller than Scotland Street Press.”

 – The Times Literary Supplement (TLS), August 2019